-- 1. Computer system violations, including violations of the school's Acceptable Use policy. - 2.
-Dress and grooming code violations. - Engaging in offensive conduct of a sexual nature, whether verbal or physical, directed toward another scholar or any other person. - 4.
+- 1. Computer system violations, including violations of the school's Acceptable Use policy. - Dress and grooming code violations. - Engaging in offensive conduct of a sexual nature, whether verbal or physical, directed toward another scholar or any other person. - 4.
 Failing to comply with directives of school personnel. - 5.
 Failing to attend (unexcused) class or required tutorial sessions. - 6.
 Inappropriate physical contact. - 7.
 Offensive language, orally or in writing. - 8.
-Parking infractions or violations of campus vehicle operation regulations. - 9.
-Possessing a laser pointer on school property or at school-sponsored events. - 10.
+Parking infractions or violations of campus vehicle operation regulations. - Possessing a laser pointer on school property or at school-sponsored events. - 10.
 Possessing/selling "look-alike" drugs/tobacco/dispensing medicine violation. - 11.
-Possessing/distributing/exhibiting/transmitting obscene materials, including pornography. - Lack of engagement in the learning process causing the scholar to have three or more "0" son assignments or one "0" on a project. - 13.
-Profanity/obscene gestures toward other scholars. - 14.
-Scuffling. - 15.
+Possessing/distributing/exhibiting/transmitting obscene materials, including pornography.

+12. Lack of engagement in the learning process causing the scholar to have three or more "0"s on assignment. - Lack of engagement in the learning process causing the scholar to have three or more "0" on assignments or one "0" on a project. - 13.
+Profanity/obscene gestures toward other scholars. - Scuffling. - 15.
 Littering - 16.
 Single acts of disruptive behavior, including non-compliance and insubordination. - 17.
 Throwing objects not considered illegal weapons that can cause bodily injury or property damage. - 18.
 Unruly, disruptive, or abusive behavior that interferes with the teacher's ability to communicate effectively with the scholars in the class. - 19.
 Use of a skateboard, scooter, and/or roller blades while on school property. - 20.
 Accumulating five or more, but less than ten, tardies to school or to class. - 21.
 Posting materials or holding scholar gatherings without school approval. - 22.
 Accessing restricted areas. - 23.
 Any violations of "Standards for Scholar Conduct."